Istanbul itinerary 3 days

 The ticket office says ‘Bosphorus Cruise,’ and sells the cruise for about 7 EUR/USD per person.
 This is the one of the best cruises you can do.
 Others are touristy and quite overpriced.

-👉 READ ALSO: Turkey Itinerary For 10 Days: Explore Turkish Highlights
+π READ ALSO: Best Of Turkey Itinerary 10 Days

 3. Day: Istanbul Itinerary